-Auto Fraud encompasses a wide variety of illegal practices and dealership scams that hurt consumers.
+Auto fraud encompasses a wide variety of illegal practices and dealership scams that hurt consumers.
 Fraudulent dealership practices cost consumers just like you millions of dollars in unnecessary repair fees each year.
-Both New and Used car fraud is on the rise as more vehicles are being sold by dealerships while the nation overcomes the most recent recession, and Consumer Action Law Group is helping consumers fight back.
+Both new and used car fraud is on the rise as more vehicles are being sold by dealerships while the nation overcomes the most recent recession, and Consumer Action Law Group is helping consumers fight back.

 Unfortunately, car dealer fraud is not usually detected until the damage has been done, and the buyer has already spent too much time and money trying to figure out what is wrong with their vehicle.
-Dealership scams are well documented, and well planned by the salesmen and loan-departments who are looking to make extra money from a sale.
+Car Dealership fraud are well documented, and well planned by the salesmen and loan-departments who are looking to make extra money from a sale.

 New Car Fraud

-As a result of tough times for consumers, our lawyers have seen a wide range of fraudulent dealership practices in new and used car purchases recently.
+As a result of tough times for consumers, our auto fraud attorney have seen a wide range of fraudulent dealership practices in new and used car purchases recently.
 Dealerships are required to follow strict regulations, but many times they stray from the rules in an effort to make more money, charging the consumer much more than they should.
 Many scams start with really low trade in estimates or bait and switch changes in price of the vehicle, but things can get worse from there.
 Material facts, such as the condition or price of the car must be clearly stated in the contract language in order comply with the regulations set forth by consumer protection laws.

 There are many aspects of the contract that often cause confusion for the buyer.
 Lumping fees together is one tactic that prevents the consumer from being able to see exactly what they are paying for.
 The same applies where dealerships must provide one document, rather than many, to the buyer to keep the process as clear and simple as possible.
 Backdated contracts, selling used cars as new, not disclosing certified defective vehicles (also known as a “lemon” car) or not honoring the 10 day cancellation policy can result in the consumer being stuck with a car that will cost them much more money in the long run.
-The lawyers at Consumer Action Law Group will do everything we can to fight these types of fraudulent dealership practices and get you the satisfaction that you deserve.
+The auto fraud lawyer at Consumer Action Law Group will do everything we can to fight these types of fraudulent dealership practices and get you the satisfaction that you deserve.

 Used Car Fraud

 The term “Used Car Salesman” has had a bad connotation since people first started buying pre-owned vehicles.
 While many of these salesmen actually do a great job, there is a reason why people have a negative view of the agents who rely on making a commission.
-Used Car Fraud has spiked during the past several years, and we have seen a number of clients fall victim to scams that are not only illegal, but dangerous.
+Used Car fraud has spiked during the past several years, and we have seen a number of clients fall victim to scams that are not only illegal, but dangerous.

 Used cars that have failed inspection or have been involved in unreported accidents are potentially dangerous to whomever is behind the wheel.
 Some used car dealerships have also been known to commit odometer fraud, where they misrepresent the total number of miles the car has been driven.
 Warranty fraud occurs when a dealer tells the buyer that the vehicle is still covered when the coverage has actually expired.
 Imagine the headache that you would have to deal with when you find out that all repair costs have to come out of your pocket for something you thought was under warranty!